webplatform/docs-wpd/CSS_property_guide/index.md

 You need to use the "CSS Property" section to create a new page for your CSS property. change "css/properties/foo" to "css/properties/property-name" (in my case it would be "css/properties/background-image") and press the "Create CSS property page button"

+[SIERRA: If you're adapting/moving an exiting page, is there any chance it could be assigned the wrong template?
+If so, any way to change the template to the correct one?
+Just wondering.]

 ==Entering data on the page==

 Now you are ready to start entering the data into the page.
 You'll need to go through the different form fields in the edit page and fill each one in.